mikefowler/mikefowler.github.io/_drafts/reframing.md

 category: thoughts
 ---

 This post isn't about programming.
 At least not specifically.
 Interpret it as you will, but this is derived from a more abstract place.
-I take that back... don't interpret this as having anything to do with programming.
+I take that back… don't interpret this as having anything to do with programming.
 It doesn't.<!-- more -->

 Due to some recent emotional stress in my life having to do with the passing of a family member, I'm not sure how to feel about a few things bouncing around in my head.
 One thing that I do know, for it can sometimes take a shit situation like death to bring these realizations to the forefront, is that there is always a way to reframe the way you think about something.
 Not in the problem-solving sense, but in the "how does this make me feel?" kind of way.
 In the way that ultimately determines how you let a situation *affect* you.